THE PURPOSE OF THE LAW (Part 2)

 13 Has then what is good become death to me?
 Certainly not!
 But sin, that it might appear sin, was producing death in me through what is good, so that sin through the commandment might become exceedingly sinful.
 (NKJV).

 Although sin has already beaten, enslaved, and killed us, yet we didn’t realize it.
-Until the law came we never knew how depraved, sinful, wretched or bankrupt we were from birth.
-It was the law that exposed the sin that was embedded in our human nature from the womb.
+Until the law was given, we never knew how depraved, sinful, wretched or bankrupt we were from birth.
+It was the law that exposed the sin that was embedded in our fallen nature from the womb.

 19 What purpose then does the law serve?
 It was added because of transgressions, till the Seed should come to whom the promise was made; and it was appointed through angels by the hand of a mediator.
 (NKJV).